Posted: 1/31/2013 | January 31st, 2013

-I left home to travel for a range of reasons and I had many ideas and notions about what I would find when I left the confines of the United States.
-The mere act of travel dispelled many of those notions almost immediately, but it was only when I slowed down and spent time volunteering within these communities that I was able to sink into the travel experience in a way that goes beyond photographing the major temples, churches, and iconic sites.
+I left home to travel for many reasons, and I had many preconceived ideas about what I would find outside the confines of the United States.
+Traveling dispelled many of those notions almost immediately, but it was only when I slowed down and spent time volunteering that I was able to sink into the travel experience in a way that goes beyond photographing the major temples, churches, and iconic sites.

-When I first left in 2008 on what I thought would simply be a year-long round the world trip, I was overwhelmed by how convoluted and ethically ambiguous the international volunteer industry seemed.
-Simple searches to find projects I could support on my trip yielded a bevy of companies touting volunteer experiences operating in the poorest countries in the world and yet costing many thousands of dollars — it didn’t make sense and it nearly discouraged me from doing any work at all.
+When I first left in 2008 on what I thought would simply be a year-long round-the-world trip, I was overwhelmed by how convoluted and ethically ambiguous the international volunteer industry seemed.
+Simple searches to find projects I could support on my trip yielded a bevy of companies touting volunteer experiences in the poorest countries in the world and yet costing many thousands of dollars — it didn’t make sense, and it nearly discouraged me from doing any work at all.

 Step One: Understand Development and Aid

 Two core themes I analyze in my book center on how too many volunteer projects can actually foster dependency on international aid and compromise the dignity of the people they are trying to help.
 Before you volunteer, your job is to understand the macro-industry around volunteering.
 I’ve collected a list of fantastic books, TED Talks, and websites that provide context for international aid conundrums and the interplay between volunteering and development work.
-Each one of these three offers a good start towards broad-level understanding:
+Each one of these three books and articles offers a good start toward broad-level understanding:

-- The Elusive Quest for Growth by William R. Easterly: Nicely frames the major, core issues of international development models.
+- The Elusive Quest for Growth by William R. Easterly: nicely frames the major, core issues of international development models

-- The Bottom Billion: Why the Poorest Countries are Failing and What Can Be Done About It by Paul Collier: An easy read and great overall look at development; he presents interesting solutions to major aid issues.
+- The Bottom Billion: Why the Poorest Countries are Failing and What Can Be Done About It by Paul Collier: an easy read and great overall look at development; he presents interesting solutions to major aid issues.

-- “It Doesn’t Take a Village: The perverse effects of local aid”: This Economist article analyzes the idea that empowerment at the local level is best, countering with arguments of corruption, elitism, and bureaucratic issues—it illustrates that there is no panacea for the major development issues.
+- “It Doesn’t Take a Village: The perverse effects of local aid”: this Economist article analyzes the idea that empowerment at the local level is best, countering with arguments of corruption, elitism, and bureaucratic issues.
+The article illustrates that there is no panacea for the major development issues.